 Challenging ideas about disaffection: maximising policy and practice impact

 This Economic & Social Research Council (ESRC) funded project builds on and develops the findings from a previous ESRC funded study which explored the experiences, personal identifications and meanings drawn on by pupils at risk of school exclusion.

 The project's aim is to produce targeted policy and practice resources in collaboration with Kids Company (a charity supporting challenged and challenging children and young people) their service users and other specialist practitioners.

 Two core products will be produced as an outcome of a co-ordinated programme of knowledge exchange.
 Firstly, a policy directed 'Manifesto for Learning' and a practitioner directed 'Reflexive Toolkit' that prompts and facilitates critical, reflexive awareness among teachers and other professionals working with pupils at risk of school exclusion.
 Project partners are Kid's Company and St Mary's school in Croydon.
-Find out more about Challenging ideas about disaffection.

 Leading the project is Dr Yvonne Robinson.

 This Economic & Social Research Council (ESRC)funded project explores young LGBT people's understanding, uses, and experiences of religion.
 It's a case-study exploration of religion and sexuality in young people's lives and adopts an intersectional framework that asks how religious identity interplays with other forms and contexts of identity, specifically those related to sexual identity.
 It does this through a detailed investigation of the experiences, choices and identities of lesbian, gay and bisexual young people involved in the Metropolitan Community Church (MCC) in the UK.